 - Action Girl: She can beat anything short of an opponent that requires Megas to defeat.

 - The Aloner: She dedicated her whole life to the military and the defense of Earth.
 She has no family or friends to speak of until she arrived a millennium into the past.
-She finds one of her ancient ancestors and attempts to bond with an ancestor of hers but is rejected because of the danger she poses from the Glorft's constant assaults on her life.
+She finds one of her ancient ancestors and attempts to bond with her, but is rejected because of the danger she poses due to the Glorft's constant assaults on her life.

 - Boobs of Steel: You bet!